mohammadhashemii/Web-Crawler-Detection/README.md

 ## Baseline models

-The baseline models we decided to use are [IsolationForest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html) and [LocalOutlierFactor](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.LocalOutlierFactor.html)
+The baseline models we decided to use are [IsolationForest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html) and [LocalOutlierFactor](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.LocalOutlierFactor.html).

+### IsolationForest

+The Isolation Forest is a technique for the detection of outlier samples.
+Since outliers have features X that differ significantly from most of the samples, they are isolated earlier in the hierarchy of a decision tree.
+Outliers are detected by setting a threshold on the mean length (number of splits) from the top of the tree downwards.
+The Scikit-learn implementation provides a score for each sample that increases from -1 to +1 with the number of splits.
+The sample with lower score are likely to be outliers.
+The outlier threshold on the score must be set by the user.